lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 *   A facility for the child to automatically fire change events when properties change (`notify: true`).

 This last item is the most problematic.
 Components fire change events for any change to a property, and each change event is handled synchronously.
 Widespread use of two-way binding across an entire application can make it hard to reason about data flow and the order in which components update themselves.
-A change can propagate both up and down the tree, potentially leading to components being updated in an unexpected order.

-In general the Lit team recommends using top-down data flow using immutable data patterns, which make it easier to reason about how a data change propagates.
-To avoid issues, components should *not* generate an event when a property is set from above (that is, set programmatically from outside the component).
-A component should generate events:
+Ideally an event is a discrete signal sent to communicate an explicit change that isn't otherwise easily observable.
+Sending an event as a side-effect of setting a property as Polymer makes the communication potentially redundant and implicit.
+This implicit behavior, in particular, can make data flow hard to understand.

+To summarize the [Custom Element Best Practices](https://web.dev/custom-elements-best-practices/#events) guidelines, a component should* fire events:

 *   When a property changes as a result of user interaction—like clicking a button or editing a text field inside the component.
 *   When something internal changes inside the component—like a timer going off or an animation completing.